apache/cassandra-gocql-driver/README.md

 Gocql has been tested in production against many different versions of Cassandra.
 Due to limits in our CI setup we only test against the latest 3 major releases, which coincide with the official support from the Apache project.

 NOTE: as of Cassandra 3.0 it requires Java 8, currently (06/02/2016) we can not install Java 8 in Travis to run the integration tests.
-To run on Casdnra >=3.0 enable protocol 4 and it should work fine, if not please report bugs.
+To run on Cassandra >=3.0 enable protocol 4 and it should work fine, if not please report bugs.

 Sunsetting Model